redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/03/README.md

 ```

 > ***IMPORTANT***<br>
-> In this example, our Host Environment was written in JavaScript and then invoked using NodeJS.
+> In this example, NodeJs is acting as our host environment.
+However, should you wish to run this JavaScript from within a browser, you must be aware of the following differences and restrictions:
 >
-> Should you wish to run this JavaScript from within a browser, you must be aware of the following differences and restrictions:
->
->  1. Remove the `import` statement and replace the call to `readFileSync()` with an `await` call to `fetch()`
+>  1. Remove the `import` statement
+>  1. Replace the call to `readFileSync()` with an `await` call to `fetch()`
 >  1. For security reasons, browsers will not open `.wasm` files using the `file://` protocol.
 This means therefore that the web page within which your JavaScript coding executes cannot be opened simply by pointing your browser at the `.html` file in your local file system.
 The Web page **must** be supplied to the browser using your local Web Server.
 >  1. Your local Web Server must be correctly configured to transfer `.wasm` files using the MIME type `application/wasm`
 >  1. If you are developing a JavaScript program that uses Web Workers to create multiple instances of the same WebAssembly module, then your local Web Server must be additionally configured to include the following HTTP headers: